Pair statistics of oblate spheroids settling in a turbulent flow: Results

-Having investigated the orientational order and positional correlation for settling spheroids, let us turn to the question of how such particles collide with each other.
-This of course is the critical question in developing ideas of collision kernels and estimating collision efficiencies in such systems and particularly so in studies of ice crystals in cold clouds.
-There have been several studies which have estimated the collision kernel and its dependence of various parameters --- such as the aspect ratio of particles and the fluid Reynolds numbers --- in earlier studies~\citep{siewert2014collision,JuchaPRF,sheikh2022}.
-In this work, we take a slightly different point of view and address how violent the collisions can be through the approach rates~\citep{bec2005} of colliding particles.
-Thus, the approach rate can be expressed as: $K(r)=-\langle w\,\mathcal{H}(-w)|R=r\rangle p_2(r)$ \citep{ssray2014}, where $w$ is the longitudinal velocity difference between two particles and $\mathcal{H}$ is the Heaviside function.
-Following from \cite{bec2005,bec2007,ssray2014}, when $r\ll\eta$, the approach velocity $\langle w\,\mathcal{H}(-w)|R=r\rangle\sim r^{\xi_1}$, the approach rate $K(r)\sim r^\gamma$ and $p_2\sim r^{D_2-1}$, which implies that $\xi_1=\gamma-D_2+1$.
 The exponent $\xi_1$ characterizes the longitudinal velocity differences between pairs of settling spheroids, and is plotted for various Stokes numbers and aspect ratios in Figure~\ref{fig:xiVsStokes}.
 For nearly spherical particles, $\xi_1$ shows the same dependence with Stokes number as reported for spheres in \cite{ssray2014}.
 As the aspect ratio decreases, the constant-$\kappa$ curves start to get steeper.
-This implies that for a given Stokes number, the relative velocity difference increases with decreasing $\kappa$ or particles of smaller aspect ratio approach more violently.
+This implies that for a given Stokes number, the velocity difference increases with decreasing $\kappa$ or particles of smaller aspect ratio approach more violently.
+The exponents reported in Figures \ref{fig:D2vsStokes} and \ref{fig:xiVsStokes} as well as the distribution of the relative orientations plotted in Figure \ref{fig:p1dotp2} are conditioned on $r\leq 20\eta$.
+Although not shown, we have confirmed that the statistics reported in this manuscript are consistent for smaller interparticle separations, such as, $r\leq5\eta$.
 To underline the interplay between gravity and anisotropy, we plot the difference between the $\xi_1$'s for $Fr=0.05$ and $Fr=\infty$ (zero gravity) in the inset of Figure~\ref{fig:xiVsStokes} for various aspect ratios.
 As evident from the inset, when $St\lesssim 0.05$, $\Delta\xi_1<0$ for $\kappa=0.95$, implying that gravity strengthens the longitudinal velocity difference of approaching spheroids.
 As $St$ increases beyond a critical value, $\Delta\xi_1$ becomes positive which is indicative of gravity weakening the velocity differences.
 This is consistent with the results reported in \cite{ssray2014} for spherical particles.
 Interestingly, as the aspect ratio decreases, $\Delta\xi_1$ starts behaving non-monotonically with $St$.
 It first decreases and attains negative values before increasing and eventually collapsing onto the near-spherical curve beyond a $\kappa$-dependent $St$.
 This indicates that for $\kappa\leq0.5$, gravity first strengthens the velocity difference with increasing $St$ up to $\sim0.08$.
 Thereafter the gravity-induced approach velocity starts to reduce although $\Delta\xi_1$ still remains negative; the minima of $\Delta\xi_1$ and therefore the gravity-induced enhancement in velocity differences is sensitive to the aspect ratio of the spheroid.
 Beyond a $\kappa$-dependent Stokes number, $\Delta\xi_1$ attains positive values thereby indicating that gravity now weakens the velocity differences instead of enhancing it.
 Once all the curves coincide, the difference of the longitudinal velocity behaves like those for spherical particles.
+It is important to flag a technical point regarding the particle Reynolds number based on the Kolmogorov shear rate, $Re_{\dot{\gamma}_\eta}=\dot{\gamma}_\eta L^2/\nu$.
+Since the particles in our simulations are sub-Kolmogorov, $Re_{\dot{\gamma}_\eta}$ turns out to be quite small ($<0.1$) for most of the cases considered here.
+Therefore, the inertial correction to the turbulent shear-induced torque is sub-dominant in the present study for both $Fr=0.05$ and $\infty$.
+For the gravitational case, an order-of-magnitude comparison of the gravity-induced torque vis-a-vis the inertial correction to the turbulent shear-induced torque~$\sim U^2$, which is larger than unity for most of the cases in the present study~(Table~\ref{tab:parameter_list}).